Battle of Yonan: Yonan Fortress

 It is about 4.5 meters tall with a square plane.
-One of the ramparts of the fortress passed Yeonseong-ri along the southern foot of Namsan Mountain in Yonan-eup and reached Mojeong-ri.
+One of the ramparts of the fortress passed Yeonseong-ri along the southern foot of the mountain Namsan in Yonan-eup and reached Mojeong-ri.
 The other side of rampart crossed the middle of Namsan Mountain, passed the road in Yonan-eup, and climbed to Seolbongsan Mountain via Gwancheon-ri.

 In 1555, Magistrate Bak Eung-jong built two barbicans and 693 battlements, and there were bows and gun holes.
 The gates were located in four places, east, west, north, and south.
 Inside the fortress, there were wells called Seopungcheonjeong and Gunjajeong.
 Outside the walls, the moat was dug wide and collected and filled with water flowing down from Bongse Mountain in the north.
 As such, Yonan Fortress was small in size, but it was a solid fortress with well-equipped defense facilities.
-In 1591, the year before the Japanese Invasion of Korea in 1592, Sin Gak extended the fortress at the recommendation of Jo Heon.
+In 1591, the year before the Japanese Invasion of Korea in 1592, Sin Gak extended the fortress at the recommendation of Cho Hŏn.